Azure-Samples/digital-twins-explorer/README.md

     1. Click **Access Control (IAM)** from the left blade.
     1. Click **+ Add** then **Add role assignment**.
     1. Select **Azure Digital Twins Data Owner** as the Role.
-    1. Assign accesss to **System assigned managed identity - Functions App**.
+    1. Assign access to **System assigned managed identity - Functions App**.
     1. Select your **Functions App** from the list.
     1. Click **Save**.